 Ask you to download ‘remote access software’ such as ‘Teamviewer’ on to your computer.
 Never log in to your Internet Banking, even if you’re asked to by seemingly trustworthy companies.

-Call you out of the blue letting you know your money is at risk, and we’ll never ask for your PIN or your Internet Banking log in details.
+Call you out of the blue letting you know your money is at risk, and we’ll never ask for your PIN, one-time password or your Internet Banking log in details.

 Ask you to hand over your card, PIN or cash – and neither will the police.